 A number of Australian native bird species are territorial.
 Some species, such as magpies, butcherbirds and masked lapwings (plovers), establish and protect a territory during the breeding season.
 They may act aggressively to deter other birds or animals, domestic pets and even people, because they see them as a threat to their nests and chicks.

 These seasonal behaviours, often during spring, can be intimidating.
 Although most birds only swoop and call loudly, a few birds may come into contact with people in an attempt to deter a threat.
 There are a number of things people can do to prevent possible injury in these circumstances.

-- providing practical advice and support for members of the public, to help them avoid aggressive bird encounters and deal with these encounters when they occur
+- provide practical advice and support for members of the public, to help them avoid aggressive bird encounters and deal with these encounters when they occur

-- determining when a bird is considered a risk to public safety, and understanding differing roles and responsibilities of staff on DPIE-managed lands and on land managed by other people
+- determine when a bird is considered a risk to public safety, and understand differing roles and responsibilities of staff on Department of Planning, Industry and Environment-managed lands and on land managed by other people

-- developing and implementing education and awareness strategies, to build positive community attitudes to living with native birds
+- develop and implement education and awareness strategies to build positive community attitudes to living with native birds

-- promoting partnerships with other organisations, such as local councils which also assist with these matters, to improve management of these issues
+- promote partnerships with other organisations such as local councils, which also help with these matters, and improve management of these issues

-- maintaining an ongoing record of responses to wildlife management, including incidents with aggressive birds, as a basis for monitoring and evaluation.
+- maintain an ongoing record of responses to wildlife management, including incidents with aggressive birds, as a basis for monitoring and evaluation.

 Photo: Australian magpie pair (Cracticus tibicen) / John Turbill/OEH